yugeshyerraguntla/TogetherAtPlace/README.md

     - ANOVA Test                -   One Numerical Var + One Categorical Var / Categorical Var with more than 3 features)

     As per Prof.UDK, THe Objective of various tests are as follows:
      - Hypothesis Test   - To Reject or Retain existing claim or belief.
      - Z Test            - To test the value of population mean when the population variance is known
      - T Test(one sample)- To test when the Std Deviation is unknown and estimated from sample
      - T Test(two sample)- To test difference btw toe population means where Std Deviations are unknown
-        - Paired sample T Test - To test whether an Intervention may have significantly changed the population parameters
+     - PairedSampleTTest - To test whether an Intervention may have significantly changed the population parameters
      - Chi Squared Test  - Non Parameteric test for caomparing Observed Dist Data vs Expected Dist Data
-        - ANOVAV            -
+     - ANOVAV            - To Compare Mean values simultaneously for more than 2 groups

 5. Types of Transformation    --